boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 date: 2018-12-10
 ---

-The below is aimed at developers who need to write a search interface which is backed by Elastic search.
-It will not cover the setup or use or install of anything like Kibana.
-Pure custom interfaces is what we are talking about.
+The below is aimed at developers who need to write a search interface which is backed by elastic search.
+If you need to perform basic searches across documents with facets then read on.
+It will not cover the setup or use of tools for elastic such as Kibana.

 The architect has decreed that for your next application you will use Elastic Search to provide a rich search experience.
-Your friendly DevOp's person has spun up some instances with elastic, deployed a cluster or through some other means provided you an elastic search HTTP endpoint.
+Your Operations/DevOp's person has spun up some instances with elastic, deployed a cluster or through some other means provided you an elastic search HTTP endpoint.
 Now what?
 The team is looking to you to provide some guidance, to get them started and set the direction.

-The below should be enough for anyone to get started with elastic and then produce a modern search interface.
+The below should be enough for anyone to get started with elastic, produce a modern search interface and know how to do most things.
+Anything beyond this should be fairly easy to pick up from the elastic documentation once you have this grounding.

 ## Basics / Getting Started

 The main thing to keep in mind with elastic (or any search service) is that there are two main portions.
 Indexing and searching.
 Indexing is the process of taking a document you have defined and adding it to the search service in such a way that you can support your search requirements.
-Searching is the process of taking the users wants and turning it into a query that uses the index to return something useful.
+Searching is the process of taking the users actions and turning it into a query that uses the index to return something useful.

 As with most things you need to know what the user is trying to achieve before you can work on either.